tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 featured four households in different climate regions: Texas (Smith family) and California (Adams family) representing warm climates, and Colorado (Wells family) and Massachusetts (Davis family) representing cold climates.
-Average utility use data for each state was obtained from the CITE SOURCE FOR STATE AVGS?
 Participants also completed an 8-item questionnaire assessing their knowledge of energy consumption and conversion (DeWaters & Powers, 2011), and a question indicating whether they used a calculator for the task.

 ### Procedure